StrangeLoopGames/EcoSuggestions/README.md

 ### Voting for Suggestions
 We want to encourage you to discuss about suggestions in their comments and to vote for them if you like them.
-If you like a suggestion, please give the opening post a thumbs-up reaction.
+If you like or dislike a suggestion, please give the opening post a thumbs-up or thumbs-down reaction.
 We do take those into account when discussing suggestions.
-**Please note that ONLY thumbs-up reactions are taken into account, any other reactions are not taken into account.**
+**Please note that ONLY thumbs-up and thumbs-down reactions are taken into account, any other reactions are not taken into account.**